 Installing Demand Control Ventilation Systems in Old Buildings

 ClevAir is one such example.
-It can be installed in old buildings, without needing any major hardware revamp.
-It can integrate with any HVAC solution, and can reprogram it on-the-fly, based on changes in not only occupancy, but also indoor and outdoor climates, and weather forecast.
+It can be installed in old buildings, no matter of the building has BMS or not.
+It can integrate with most HVAC solutions, and optimize the ventilation based on changes in not only occupancy, but also indoor and outdoor climates, and weather forecast.